- Category: Blueprints

 - Landscape dust – MF_GroundDust effect on the sandy landscape.

 The BP_InfinityFog actor can be used for changing fog settings in some areas.
 Fog actor is divided into two parts

-- Fog volume – The volumetric shape of fog rendered as overlay mesh.
+- Fog volume – The volumetric shape of fog is rendered as overlay mesh.

 - Fog atmospherics – Atmospherics settings.
 When the camera is inside the Fog volume the controller uses those settings to blend into new parameters based on the Weight attribute value.

-Currently supported is the only the ellipsoidal shape of fog.
+Currently supported is only the ellipsoidal shape of fog.

 Accumulation is the group of parameters that controls coverage of snow and wetness of meshes that uses the MF_InfinityWeatherSurface node in the master material.